mhyllander/rpi_panasonic_inverter_rc/docs/Configuration.md

 Note that there are two different drivers for transmission:

 * `gpio-ir-tx` uses what is known as "bit-banging", where the processor must control the IR output directly.
 I was not able to get this to work.
 * `pwm-ir-tx` uses PWM to control the IR output.
 This does not require as much of the processor, but it still needs to trigger the edges, and is therefore sensitive to delays.

+> [!NOTE]
-The duration of pulses and spaces is therefore not very precise, and I had problems where transmissions were not reliably accepted by the receiver.
+> Regarding the `pwm-ir-tx`, the duration of pulses and spaces is not sufficiently precise in kernel 6.1 and 6.6, and I had problems where transmissions were not reliably received by the inverter.
+[See below](#custom_kernel) for kernel patches that increase the precision.

 To be able to test both transmission drivers, I chose GPIO pin 18 for output, since it can be used with PWM.
 In the end, I was only able to get PWM to work.